-2015 Wind & Solar: SK compared with Top-15 US States
+2015/2016 Wind & Solar: SK compared with Top-15 US States

-Wind: Sask.
-Compared w/ US & Top-10 States 2015 & 2006
+Wind: Sask Compared w/ US & Top-12 States 2006 vs. 2015/2016

-This chart takes a look at the leading US wind states, at the end of 2015, and compares their wind usage with that 10 years earlier (at the end of 2006).
+This chart takes a look at the leading US wind states, at the end of April 2016, and compares their wind usage with that 10 years earlier (at the end of 2006).
 The intent is to show the speed of the wind transition which has been achieved in the US: in other words - what is possible here in Saskatchewan.

-All forms of Generation: by State
+All forms of generation: by US state

-..and if you are still after more detailed state-specific information: try this excellent interactive by the Washington Post Information Graphics team ('Mapping How the United States Generates its Electricity' Jul 2015).
+..and if you are after more detailed state-specific information: try this excellent interactive by the Washington Post Information Graphics team ('Mapping How the United States Generates its Electricity' Jul 2015).
 Select whichever generation type you want and it will then show its usage, by state, in order.
 Pretty nifty!
 (N.B.: the data is for January to May 2015 hence may be slightly different than what is shown in the previous charts)